git/git.github.io/rev_news/drafts/edition-85.md

   ```
           if (slot->finished)
-                 BUG("the uncoditional clearing at the end is wrong");
+                 BUG("the unconditional clearing at the end is wrong");
   ```

   For now the patch has still not been merged into the `next` branch as Junio hopes that the gcc 12.0 will be fixed before it's actually released.
-But in case it isn't at least we are ready for it.
+But in case it isn't, at least we are ready for it.

 <!---
 ### Support